 Command line

 The execution of the jar file directly invokes the speaker diarization method developed for broadcast news recordings.
-Suppose we need to compute the diarization “./showName.seg” of the audio file “./showName.wav”.
+Suppose we need to compute the diarization « ./showName.seg » of the audio file « ./showName.wav ».
 The command line to accomplish this would be:

-/usr/bin/java -Xmx2024m -jar ./LIUM_SpkDiarization.jar --fInputMask=./showName.wav --sOutputMask=./showName.seg --doCEClustering showName<
+/usr/bin/java -Xmx2024m -jar ./LIUM_SpkDiarization.jar --fInputMask=./showName.wav --sOutputMask=./showName.seg --doCEClustering showName

 corresponding to:

-• option -jar./LIUM_SpkDiarization.jar specifies the jar to use.
+specifies the jar to use. - option

-• if the option –doCEClustering is set, the program computes the NCLR/CE clustering at the end.
+is the output file containing the segmentation. - if the option –doCEClustering is set, the program computes the NCLR/CE clustering at the end.
 The diarization error rate is minimized.
 If this option is not set, the program stops right after the detection of the gender and the resulting segmentation is sufficient for a transcription system.

-• showName is the name of the show.
+- showName is the name of the show.

 The other possible options are: